OctopusDeploy/Architecture/OctopusServer/Api/AspNet.md

 ### Safety Nets

 During the migration of the Tenants Nancy Module, performance, wire-compatibility, and swagger-compatibility safety nets were used to ensure our new ASP.NET infrastructure performed as well or better than our existing Nancy infrastructure.
-We refurbished part of the [Performance Test Suite](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.E2ETests.Performance/Readme.md) to accomplish this testing.
+We refurbished part of the [Performance Test Suite](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.E2ETests.Performance/Readme.md) to accomplish this testing, along with leveraging the existing [Swagger Fixture](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.IntegrationTests/Server/Web/Api/Swagger/SwaggerFixture.cs).

 We found: